Rectified Gaussian Scale Mixtures and the Sparse Non-Negative Least Squares Problem: Bayesian Inference with Scale Mixture Prior

-This approach is motivated by the complexity of the MCMC-EM approach and by the need for low complexity approaches.
-Examining the parameters being computed, one can interpret them as finding the minimum mean squared estimate (MMSE) of $\vectx$ and the the associated mean squared error.
+The LMMSE estimation approach is motivated by the complexity of the MCMC-EM approach.
+Examining the parameters being computed, one can interpret them as finding the MMSE estimate of $\vectx$ and the associated MSE.
 This motivates replacing the MMSE estimate by the simple LMMSE estimate of $\vectx$.
-Generally, a truncated normal random variable has non-zero mean.
-Therefore, an affine LMMSE estimate is more suitable to accommodate the non-zero means.
-Then, the affine LMMSE estimate for $\vect{x}$ is then calculated as:
+The affine LMMSE estimate for $\vect{x}$ is

-where $\vect{R_{x}}$ is the covariance matrix of $\vectx$ and is a diagonal matrix in this case.
+where $\vect{R_{x}}$ is the covariance matrix of $\vectx$ (a diagonal matrix).
 The estimation error covariance matrix is given by \cite{kailath2000linear}

-To elaborate, in the E-step where $\vectg$ is fixed at $\vectg^t,$ the entries for $\vect{x}$ are independent entries, and the prior mean and the prior covariance will be equal to the mean and variance of the independent univariate RG distributions $p(x_i|\gamma_i) = \mathcal{N}^R(0,\gamma_i)$.
+To elaborate, in the E-step where $\vectg$ is fixed at $\vectg^t,$ the entries of $\vect{x}$ are independent, and the prior mean and the prior covariance will be equal to the mean and variance of the independent univariate RG distributions with $p(x_i|\gamma_i) = \mathcal{N}^R(0,\gamma_i)$.
 The mean of a univariate rectified Gaussian density with zero location parameter is given by \cite{miskin2000ensemble}